 - Parents, guardians and siblings of mentally or physically incapacitated victims or victims of homicide.

 - Foster parents or other caregivers, under certain circumstances.

 - Jail staff and Guards

 - Inmate programs and activities

 To search for this information, you will have to do a driving records search.

 Have you ever had to look for criminal records online?
 Was it an easy process?
-Did you search online or did you have to make a phone call to the local courthouse? was the information you recieved correct?
+Did you search online or did you have to make a phone call to the local courthouse?
+Was the information you received correct?
 There are lots of reasons that people look up criminal backgrounds and records, and your feedback may make it easier for others.

 Click here to post a comment

 For Federal crimes, the FBI keeps a list of the Ten Most Wanted Criminals.
 In Glynn County,The Sheriff’s Department keeps their own list of most wanted criminals and fugitives.

 Life In Jail / What Its Like